Mine dust lung disease reforms

 - a register of approved doctors, imaging and spirometry providers who meet required standards, training, qualifications and experience

 - dual-reading of chest X-rays by 'B-reader' qualified specialists

 - the transition to an electronic record management system to allow for the upload and retrieval of health assessments

-- health checks for retiring and former workers
+- free health checks for retiring and former workers

 - a database of dust monitoring results, published quarterly.